-Policy and Planning Managers plan, organize, direct, control and coordinate policy advice and strategic planning within an organization.
+Policy and Planning Managers plan, organise, direct, control and coordinate policy advice and strategic planning within an organization.

 Occupation description

-Policy and Planning Managers plan, organize, direct, control and coordinate policy advice and strategic planning within an organization.
+Policy and Planning Managers plan, organise, direct, control and coordinate policy advice and strategic planning within an organisation.

 Occupations considered suitable under this ANZSCO code: